loro-dev/loro/docs/JsonSchema.md

-# Json Representation of Loro
+# JSON Representation of Loro's OpLog

 ## Motivation

-Loro is diligently going towards the v1.0 stable version, during which the encoding format of Loro will inevitably bring some changes.
-In order to allow early trial users to smoothly migrate their historical data, Loro needs to add a more universal, and even human-readable, self-describing encoding format.
+Loro supports many data structure semantics and abstracts some concepts such as [OpLog](https://www.loro.dev/docs/advanced/doc_state_and_oplog), [`Change`, `Operation`](https://www.loro.dev/docs/advanced/op_and_change) or [`REG`](https://www.loro.dev/docs/advanced/replayable_event_graph), etc. We hope to provide a more universal, human-readable and self-describing encoding format than the binary encoding format to better help users understand, lookup and modify Loro documents.
 This can also serve as the data source for future Loro dev-tools for visualization.

 ## Document